loopwerk/loopwerk.io/content/articles/2024-12-24-django-vs-flask-vs-fastapi.md

 # Why I still choose Django over Flask or FastAPI

+I started using Django in 2009, and fifteen years later I am still a happy user.
+When I compare this to the number of JavaScript frameworks I’ve gone through during the same fifteen years, it’s clear that Django is rather special.
+Here are a few of my reason.

 ## Batteries included
 Django comes with a database ORM, authentication, a way to email users, a template language, static files handling, forms and validation, a testing framework, support for localization, RSS feeds, the built-in admin interface for your database models, and a bunch of other things.

 Sure, not all the batteries are equally good, but I really appreciate that I don’t have to think about having to find an ORM, how to do database migrations when changing my models, how to build a simple admin interface, how to send emails.

 Would I be able to setup Flask with SQLAlchemy as the ORM and Alembic for migrations?
 Why, yes.
 But do I want to have to do that?
 Absolutely not.
-While some people see Django’s way as limiting, I see it as freeing myself from having to piece together a working system by myself from scatch.
+While some people see Django’s way as limiting, I see it as freeing myself from having to piece together a working system by myself from scratch.

 ## The ORM
 While I’d prefer a simpler syntax for the models based on types ala Pydantic, the ORM is still really simple to use.
 I honestly prefer it above SQLAlchemy when it comes to filtering, fetching, updating and creating database models.
 You have to be careful to not run into the dreadful N+1 queries problem when using related tables, but overall the ORM is a joy to use.